JoinColony/colonyJS/packages/sdk/docs/getting-started/index.md

 You'll need `ethers` v5.x as a dependency in your project.

-## Connecting to Colony on Gnosis Chain
+## Connecting to Colony on ArbitrumOne Chain

 <Tabs>
 <TabItem value="browser" label="In the browser (using MetaMask)" default>